cdiggins/plato/README.md

 # About Plato

-Plato is a statically typed compiled functional language that looks and behavies like an object-oriented scripting language.
+Plato is a statically typed functional language that looks and behaves like an object-oriented scripting language, but with a lot less complexity.

-Plato looks like an object oriented language in that you can use fluent (aka method chaining) syntax.
-In other words any defined function can be invoked by writing the first argument followed by a "." then the rest of the arguments. `Clamp(x, min, max)` can be invoked as `x.Clamp(min, max)`.

-If a function does not require additional arguments then the `()` can be omitted.
-This means that any function with only one parameter (e.g. `Cos(x: Number)`) can be invoked as if it was a property: `x.Cos`.

 ## Functions